volatilityfoundation/volatility/README.txt

 Licensing and Copyright
 =======================

-Copyright (C) 2007-2013 Volatility Foundation
+Copyright (C) 2007-2011 Volatile Systems

 All Rights Reserved

-Volatility is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License Version 2 as published by the Free Software Foundation.
-You may not use, modify or distribute this program under any other version of the GNU General Public License.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-Volatility is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Volatility.
-If not, see <http://www.gnu.org/licenses/>.
+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA
+02111-1307, USA.

 Bugs and Support
 ================